richwrightnyc/DiagnosticTool/README.md

 # DiagnosticTool

-written for The Mac Support Store by Rich Wright
+A bash tool written to generate a report on a host machine, designed to assist in Mac diagnostics.
+Written for The Mac Support Store by Rich Wright.

 # Scope
 This tool is intended to help automate Macintosh diagnostics.
 It relies heavily on system_profiler to pull relevent information about the host machine and generates a report with this information.
 See the sampleOutput.txt file in the main branch for a better understanding of what it does.
 Eventually the goal is to port this to Swift, and compile it into a full scale application.